 The Japanese Karate club is affiliated nationally with the American Amateur Karate Federation, and internationally with the International Traditional Karate Federation.
 All ranking is done under their auspices.
 Club members regularly attend clinics at the main dojos of the Great Lakes and North Central Regions of the AAKF.

 Participation is open to all students, faculty, and staff.
-During the spring and fall semesters the general sessions meet Mondays from 5:30 to 6:30, and WF from 5:30 to 7:30 in room B101 and 510 at Lathrop Hall.
-The advanced training sessions meet Mondays 6:30 to 8 in room 510 and Saturdays 10:30 to noon in room 1065 at the Natatorium (or Sundays when there is a home football game Saturday).
+During the spring and fall semesters the general sessions meet Mondays from 5:30 to 6:30, and WF from 5:30 to 7:30 in room 510 at Lathrop Hall.
+The advanced training sessions meet Mondays 6:30 to 8 in room 510 and Saturdays 10:30 to noon in room 1065 at the Natatorium.
 During the summer we meet in room 1065 at the Natatorium.
 Members are expected to come to as many practices as they can, however, an average attendance of twice a week is usually necessary for advancement in rank.
 Most members try to attend as frequently as their class schedule permits.

 Our club has been a University of Wisconsin-Madison sports club since 1976 and the current head instructor is Vassil Peytchev, a Sandan (third degree black belt).
 The instruction is also performed by other regionally qualified first, second, and third degree black belt instructors.